ronentaich17/ronentaich17/README.md

 I enjoy working on a variety of projects, some of which include:

-- **Factflow:** A full-stack web application utlizing React and a Postgres database to give users curated fun facts and articles based on a topic of their choice.
+- **🕸️ Factflow:** A full-stack web application utlizing React and a Postgres database to give users curated fun facts and articles based on a topic of their choice.